Frequently Asked Questions

 What sort of therapist are you?

-I’m a humanistic integrative psychotherapist.
+I’m a humanistic integrative and EMDR psychotherapist.

 What qualifications do you have?